All Episodes

 How do we get the truth out?

-Well, you know, I mean, what do we have another four years of investigations, first two years of the IG, then two years of uh another Durham investigation?
+Another four years of investigations, first two years of the IG, then two years of another Durham investigation to ever get to the bottom of these things, John Solomon?

-There is new documents changing hands as we speak, uh Sean.
+There is new documents changing hands as we speak, Sean.

-Uh some new uh productions from the State Department that I think we will see in the next 48 to 72 hours.
+Some new productions from the State Department that I think we will see in the next 48 to 72 hours.

-I believe they will show, among other things, that when your social media account and my social media account was being improperly monitored by uh the U.S. Embassy in Kev when we were reporting on these early Joe Biden, Hunter Biden next.
+I believe they will show, among other things, that when your social media account and my social media account was being improperly monitored by the U.S. Embassy in camp when we were reporting on these early Joe Biden Hunter Biden experts.

 By the way, how did I get to number one on the monitor list?